Ultimate Lie Detector Guide

 Infidelity Polygraph Testing: Getting Clarity After Trust Is Broken

+Infidelity polygraph exams are one of the most requested services at Kimbrough Consulting.
 When trust is damaged, repeated conversations often lead to more confusion rather than resolution.
 A structured lie detector test focuses on specific behaviors, such as:

 Physical sexual contact